stasson/vue-mdc-adapter/components/layout-app/README.md

 ## Usage
-`mdc-layout-app` is a flex layout component for proper positioning of the toobar, drawer and main content.
+`mdc-layout-app` is a flexible layout component for properly positioning the toolbar, drawer and main content.

 ```html